Bradley Vliet: Dordrecht

 In the summer of 2020, Vliet joined FC Dordrecht on a free transfer.
 On 30 August 2020, he finally made his professional debut, in the 0–0 home draw against Go Ahead Eagles.
 He came on as a substitute for Nikolas Agrafiotis in the 79th minute.

 Cavalry FC

 On 30 April 2022, Vliet signed with Canadian Premier League side Cavalry FC.
 Vliet's contract option for the 2023 season would be declined as a result of international roster requirements.

 Pacific FC

 On 13 January 2023, Canadian Premier League side Pacific FC signed Vliet to a 2 year contract, with a club option for the 2025 season.
+After the 2023 season, he departed the club by mutual consent.

+Arabian Falcons

+In February 2024, Vliet signed with UAE Third Division League club Arabian Falcons FC.